Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Cleaning and Curation

-In addition to posing legal and regulatory issues, web data is a major source of harmful and biased content (Common Crawl was shown to contain sexual content, hate speech, and racial and gender biases \citep{luccioni-viviano-2021-whats}) and often suffers from low-quality and machine-generated text \citep{dodge-etal-2021-documenting}.
-Public Domain data, \textit{e.g.}, in Open Culture, do not pose the same legal challenges but introduce new ones.
-Many texts there are historical periodicals and monographs from at least 80 years ago.
-Cultural norms surrounding the discussion of certain ethnic groups, women, and themes such as violence have changed dramatically.
-Many of these texts, therefore, do not meet modern ethical standards.
-Training models on these texts would lead to the reproduction and circulation of harmful language.
+\textbf{Deduplication.~~} Our early experiments showed a negligible rate of duplication, which we attribute to the initial data curation: large institutions are incentivized to avoid re-digitizing the same texts.
+We also filtered out duplicates based on PDF metadata and used deduplicated sources wherever possible.

+\textbf{Toxicity Detection.~~}In addition to posing legal and regulatory issues, web data is a major source of harmful and biased content (Common Crawl was shown to contain sexual content, hate speech, and racial and gender biases \citep{luccioni-viviano-2021-whats}) and often suffers from low-quality and machine-generated text \citep{dodge-etal-2021-documenting}.
+Public Domain data, such as that in Open Culture, comprises historical periodicals and monographs from at least 80 years ago.
+As cultural norms have changed dramatically, many of these texts do not meet modern ethical standards.
+Training language models on these texts would lead to the reproduction and circulation of harmful language.
 To address this, we developed a pipeline to filter the public domain training data.
-We identify documents containing harmful language and either remove it or synthetically rewrite the document without the harmful language.
-With this approach, we aim to mitigate some of the potential biases and harms in the dataset, while still leveraging the high-quality and stylistically diverse data for high model performance.
-We created a multilingual toxicity classifier, \textbf{Celadon}\footnote{\url{https://huggingface.co/PleIAs/celadon}}, a DeBERTa-v3-small model ($\sim$140M parameters), which we trained from scratch on 2M annotated samples.
-Celadon identifies toxic and harmful content along five dimensions: race and origin-based bias, gender and sexuality-based bias, religious bias, ability bias, and violence and abuse.
-Celadon and the training dataset\footnote{\url{https://huggingface.co/datasets/PleIAs/ToxicCommons}} were released as parts of a separate work \citep{arnett2024toxicity}.
+We created a multilingual toxicity classifier, \textbf{Celadon}, a DeBERTa-v3-small model ($\sim$140M parameters), trained from scratch on 2M synthetically annotated samples.
+Celadon and the training dataset were released as parts of a separate work~\citep{arnett2024toxicity}.